FAQs

 Foz do Douro, Porto, by JO&SO: Off the beaten track

-No, we don’t charge you any booking fee for any service offered on joandso.com.
-Sometimes we use affiliate partner links and receive a small referral commission from sales at no additional cost to you.
-Everything we recommend on our website is 100% because we like it.
-In addition, by booking through JO&SO you are supporting what we do, helping us to keep running the website free of ads or paid content.
+We don't charge any booking fees when you book a hotel through our website.
+However, we may include affiliate partner links that allow us to earn a small commission from sales, without any extra cost to you.
+Rest assured that everything we recommend on our website is because we love it.
+By booking through us, you are also supporting what we do and helping us to maintain an ad-free with no paid content.

-We sometimes accept invitations, but we will only feature a hotel if we love it.
-Our rule of thumb follows these two questions, “would we come back?” and “would we recommend it to our best friend?”.
+We sometimes accept hotel invitations but will only visit it and feature it if we love it.
+Our rule of thumb follows these two questions, 'Would we come back?' and 'Would we recommend it to a friend?'

-We feature all kinds of places to stay, be it luxury, a boutique hotel, a simple guesthouse or even a tent in the middle of nowhere.
+On joandso.com we feature all kinds of places to stay in Portugal.
+It could be a luxury five-star hotel, a boutique hotel, a boutique guesthouse, a rural & farmhouse stay or even a tent in the middle of nowhere.
 We look for beautiful design, thoughtful service and good energy.

-We mostly feature boutique hotels and guesthouses but we also include some villas.
+On joandso.com we mostly feature boutique hotels in Portugal, but sometimes we also include villas.
 We have written about what we consider the best holiday rentals in Portugal, you can check it out here: Where to Stay in Portugal: Handpicked Holiday Homes, Apartments and Villas.

-Under each hotel review we sometimes recommend a couple of restaurants, just scroll down or select 'Local Tips' from the sub-menu.
+Under each hotel review (the hotels marked as Visited), we sometimes recommend a couple of restaurants.
+Just scroll down or select 'Local Tips' from the sub-menu.
 Sometimes in our articles (in the Journal) we also mention our favourite places to eat.
-Also check out our Lisbon TipMap, Comporta TipMap and our paperback book 'The 500 Hidden Secrets of Porto'.
+Also check out our Porto Travel Guide 'The 500 Hidden Secrets of Porto'.

 We love travelling and between the two of us, we have visited over 30 countries.
 We always try to find special places to stay.
 Below are the hotels that hold a special place in our hearts: